chengshuxiao/YOLOv5-ODConvNeXt/README.md

 # YOLOv5-ODConvNeXt
+This repo is the implementation for [Deep learning based efficient ship detection from drone-captured images for maritime surveillance - ScienceDirect](https://www.sciencedirect.com/science/article/abs/pii/S0029801823018243).

 YOLOv5-ODConvNeXt is an improved version of YOLOv5s for ship detection on drone-captured images.

 <img src="./figures/structure.png" width = "1200"  align=center />